Kingdom of Tambapanni: Name

 Tambapaṇṇī is a name derived from Tāmraparṇī or Tāmravarṇī (in Sanskrit).
+This has got reference to the Thamirabarani river in Southern Tamil Nadu, India.
 This means the colour of copper or bronze because when Vijaya and his followers landed in Sri Lanka, when their hands and feet touched the ground they became red with the dust of the red-earth.
 Therefore, the city founded on that spot was named Tambapaṇṇī.
 A derivative of this name is Taprobane (Greek).

 Background

-According to the Mahāvamsa, a chronicle written in Pāḷi, the inhabitants of Sri Lanka prior to the Bengali migration were Yakkhas and Nagas.
 Ancient grave sites that were used before 600 BC and other signs of civilisation have also been discovered in Sri Lanka, but little is known about the history of the island before this time.
+According to the Mahāvamsa, a chronicle written in Pāḷi, the inhabitants of Sri Lanka prior to the Sinhala migration were the Yakkha (यक्ष yakṣa; yakkha) and Nāga races.

-Sinhalese history and the historical period of Sri Lanka traditionally starts in 543 BC with the arrival of Prince Vijaya, a semi-legendary prince who sailed with 700 followers to Sri Lanka.
+Sinhalese history and the historical period of Sri Lanka traditionally starts in 543 BC with the arrival of Prince Vijaya.

 Legend has it that when Prince Vijaya landed on the shores of the island he kissed the sand, called it 'Thambapanni' and planted a flag depicting a lion in the ground.
 (The famous 'Sanchi' ruins of India depict the events of Prince Vijaya'a landing).
 After landing in Tambapaṇṇī, Vijaya met Kuveni the queen of the Yakkhas, who was disguised as a beautiful woman but was really a yakkhini named Sesapathi.